JanaRubiano/Hangman_Game/README.md

             c = "\033[35m{}\033[0m".format(picture)
             return c
 ```
-For assigning a color to the text in the python console, we used the [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#cite_note-CruzGianone1997-31:// "ANSI") escape codes.
+For assigning a color to the text in the python console we used the [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#cite_note-CruzGianone1997-31:// "ANSI") escape codes.

 To enable the functionality of the game code, three main libraries were imported.